 November Is Family Violence Prevention Month in Alberta

 Family Violence Prevention Month started in 1986 as a local initiative in the town of Hinton, Alberta where concerned residents launched a family violence education and prevention campaign.
 This year marks the 30th anniversary of Family Violence Prevention Month.
+See what The Hinton Society for the Prevention of Family Violence did 30 years ago.

 This grassroots effort inspired the Alberta Legislature to support family violence prevention as an ongoing provincial initiative, resulting in the creation of Family Violence Prevention Month.
 Today, hundreds of Alberta communities and thousands of individuals are actively involved in preventing family violence by providing public education and services.